To The Foot From Its Child

 A child’s foot doesn’t know it’s a foot yet / And it wants to be a butterfly or an apple

-This highlights the unwavering resilience and perseverance of the foot, and by extension, the human spirit.
+This excerpt highlights the unwavering resilience and perseverance of the foot, and by extension, the human spirit, in the face of continuous hardship and the relentless march of time.

-This haunting ending encapsulates the mystery of death and the unknown that lies beyond.
+This haunting and ambiguous conclusion encapsulates the mystery of death and the unknown that lies beyond, offering a poignant reflection on the possibility of transformation and the ultimate fulfillment of long-held dreams.